 - Section 1.
 The Sheriff or his designee shall establish the work week, hours of work, and schedules best suited to meet the needs of the Sheriff's Office and provide service to the community.
 The normal work week will consist of forty (40) hours per week, although nothing in this Agreement shall be construed as a guarantee or limitation of the number of hours to be worked per week. - Section 2.
 All employees shall be available at all times for the performance of duties beyond the ordinary or normal work week as may be required. - Section 3.
 Work cycle and overtime.
 The work cycle for overtime purposes shall be fourteen (14) consecutive days and any hours above eighty (80) that an employee is required to work in a work cycle shall be paid at the overtime rate of time and one-half of the employee's regular rate of pay as defined by the Fair Labor Standards Act (FLSA).
 Only hours actually worked shall count towards the eighty-hour threshold for determining eligibility for overtime pay. - Section 4.
 Compensatory time.
 The Sheriff or his designee may authorize or direct an employee to work overtime when necessary in order to meet operating needs or deal with emergency situations.
 When an employee works overtime, the employee may elect to be paid for the overtime or be awarded compensatory time for the overtime hours worked.
 Whether an employee elects overtime pay or compensatory time shall be solely at the discretion of the employee.
-One and one-half hours of compensatory time will be accrued for each hour of overtime worked unless the compensatory time is taken during the work cycle in which the overtime is worked, in which case the time off will be on an hour for hour basis.
+Compensatory time will be accrued for each hour of overtime worked as defined by the Fair Labor Standards Act.
 Each employee may accumulate compensatory time to a maximum of 240 hours.